MichielStock/Kronecker.jl/docs/src/man/types.md

 IndexedKroneckerProduct
 ```

 It is important to note that since all instances of subtypes of `GeneralizedKroneckerProduct` are instances of an `AbstractMatrix`, it is possible to combine them at heart.
-This is because Kronecker products are between matrices.
+This is because Kronecker products are between any types of matrices, which Kronecker products themselves are.